About the PHOENIX trial

 If participants are not already taking either medication, then they are not allowed to start riluzole or edaravone therapy during the trial.

-Participants completing the 48-week trial will have the option to enroll in an Open Label Extension (OLE) Phase for up to 2 years.
+Participants completing the 48-week trial will have the option to enroll in an Open Label Extension (OLE) Phase for up to 2 years, if not commercially available.
 During this phase, all participants will receive AMX0035 and continued safety and efficacy measures will be assessed.

 What is AMX0035?1,2